lolsZz/content-optimiser/USAGE_GUIDE.md

 - Check if your `--extensions` parameter matches the files in your directory
 - Verify your `--ignore` patterns aren't excluding everything
 - Check file permissions
+- Try running with more verbose output: `python -v optimize.py ...`

 #### Issue: Unexpected Removal of Content